gbmhunter/blog/content/electronics/components/op-amps/_index.md

 * The accuracy of the DAC (or other voltage source) providing the voltage to `\(V_{in}\)`.
 * The tolerance of the current-sense resistor.

+**MOSFET Gate Capacitance Compensation**

+The gate capacitance of the MOSFET can load the op-amp output to the point that it introduces enough phase lag to cause the circuit to go unstable.
+Compensation circuitry can be added as shown in the below circuit to limit the phase lag and prevent the circuit from becoming unstable.

+{{% img src="lt1492-voltage-controlled-current-sink.png" width="500px" caption="A schematic showing gate capacitance compensation circuitry on a op-amp based current sink using the LT1492.
+Image retrieved 2020-12-25 from https://www.analog.com/media/en/technical-documentation/data-sheets/14923f.pdf." %}}

+Read <https://electronics.stackexchange.com/questions/69506/stability-problem-in-unity-gain-opamp> for more information.

 ## Important Variables